zhangjinshuoseu-create/SLP_TENN/README.md

 - **SLPN** — for **perfect CSI**.
 - **RSLPN** — for **imperfect CSI**, a two-stage pipeline (RSLPN-A + RSLPN-B) that realizes the robust MMSE design while preserving the same TE.

-**Tensor Equivariance (TE)** generalizes permutation equivariance to high-dimensional tensors and the basic modules includes:
+**Tensor Equivariance (TE)** generalizes permutation equivariance to high-dimensional tensors, and the basic modules include:

 - **Multidimensional Equivariance (MDE)**: permuting each tensor dimension independently produces the same permutation at the output.
 - **High-Order Equivariance (HOE)**: the same permutation is applied simultaneously across multiple dimensions.